survos/survos-documentation-orig/roles.rst

 *ROLE_RESEARCHER*
     Researchers have read-only access to the entire study design and data, EXCEPT PII of the participants.
 Their account identifier (username) is identifiable, even if they are participating as a study participant (usually for testing)

+*ROLE_APPLICANT*
+    Applicants are not yet in the study, and have no study identifier.
+They are not eligible to be enrolled in any waves except screener waves, which are used to determine if they are eligble for the study.

 *ROLE_FIELD_WORKER*
     roles.ROLE_FIELD_WORKER